-The official day 2 of our Southwest Spring Break 2K18 adventure was spent at White Sands National Monument and the surrounding areas of Alamogordo and Cloudcroft.
+We continued our Southwest Spring Break adventure at White Sands National Monument and the surrounding areas of Alamogordo and Cloudcroft.
 Alamogordo is home to pistachio orchards and wineries, such as PistachioLand which boasts the ‘world’s largest pistachio.’
-We made a stop here on the way to the national monument for some wine-tasting and souvenir shopping.
-The kids picked up some ice cream as a snack while Dad and I were looking around.
+We made a stop here on the way to the national monument for some wine-tasting and window shopping.
+The kids picked up some ice cream as a snack while the husband and I were looking around.
 And wine-tasting.

 White Sands, the world’s largest gypsum sand dune field, is a park like no other.
 Formed from gypsum carried from the San Andres and Sacramento Mountains to the Tularosa Basin by rainwater and snowmelt during the last Ice Age, the gypsum deposits settled in what used to be Lake Otero.
 It has since dried out, leaving deposits of selenite, gypsum’s crystalline form.
 Over the course of thousands of years, the effects of desert sun and wind transformed the lake bed into what it is today.
 The air currents exposed the selenite crystals, and after years of freeze and thaw cycles eroding the gypsum pieces into fine grains of soft sand.
 The minuscule grains are carried by the desert wind, and eventually formed the famous dunes of White Sands.
 Today this geological process of deposit and evaporation and erosion continues.
 This is occurring at Alkali Flat and Lake Lucero on a much smaller scale, however, new sand continues to form and shape the landscape of White Sands.